-- (a) As a result of the passage of Senate Bill 8 by the 80th Texas State Legislature, the UIL is required to implement an anabolic steroid testing program and adopt rules for its administration.
-The testing program will: - (1) test student-athletes in grades 9-12 for the

-- presence of anabolic steroids in their bodies at multiple times throughout the school year; - (2) be administered, by random selection, at approximately 30 percent of UIL member high schools; - (3) randomly select a statistically significant number of student-athletes in grades 9-12 who participate in athletic competitions sponsored or sanctioned by the UIL; - (4) require that testing be performed only by an anabolic steroid testing laboratory with a current certification from the Substance Abuse and Mental Health Services Administration of the United States Department of Health and Human Services, the World Anti-Doping Agency, or another appropriate national or international certifying organization; - (5) provide a process for confirming any initial positive test result through a subsequent test conducted as soon as practicable after the initial test, using a sample that was obtained at the same time as the sample used for the initial test; and - (6) be conducted in accordance with the UIL Anabolic Steroid Testing Program Protocol.
+- (a) As a result of the passage of Senate Bill 8 by the 80th Texas State Legislature, the UIL implemented an anabolic steroid testing program and adopted rules for its administration.
+In 2015, the legislature voted to terminate funding for the program.
+While the rules and laws pertaining to the program remain in effect, the UIL no longer conducts random anabolic steroid tests due to the absence of funding, which initiates the testing protocol.
+The testing protocol includes: - test student-athletes in grades 9-12 for the presence of anabolic steroids in their bodies at multiple times throughout the school year; - (2) be administered, by random selection, at approximately 30 percent of UIL member high schools; - (3) randomly select a statistically significant number of student-athletes in grades 9-12 who participate in athletic competitions sponsored or sanctioned by the UIL; - (4) require that testing be performed only by an anabolic steroid testing laboratory with a current certification from the Substance Abuse and Mental Health Services Administration of the United States Department of Health and Human Services, the World Anti-Doping Agency, or another appropriate national or international certifying organization: - (5) provide a process for confirming any initial positive test result through a subsequent test conducted as soon as practicable after the initial test, using a sample that was obtained at the same time as the sample used for the initial test; and - (6) be conducted in accordance with the UIL Anabolic Steroid Testing Program Protocol.